Associate Professor Charles Wilkins

 - HST 242 The Middle East before 1500

-This course surveys Middle Eastern history from the rise of Islam to the emergence of the last great Muslim unitary states.
+This course surveys Middle Eastern history from the rise of Islam to the emergence of the last great Muslim empires.
 The class provides an overview of political history with more in-depth emphasis on the development of Islamic culture and society in the pre-modern era.

 - HST 243 The Middle East since 1500